staslev/spark-shark-cookbook/README.md

 * Hadoop

   This cookbook assumes you're installing **Spark along side Hadoop** (i.e., you have a local Hadoop installation on each Spark node).
+The default version in this cookbook is cdh4.2.0.

 Hive Configuration File (hive-site.xml)
 --------------------------------------